mattbat/cookbook/_recipes/baby-back-ribs.md

 4. Prepare your smoker at a temp of 275ºF degrees.
 I like pecan wood, but cherry, apple, or hickory would also be good.
 We are looking for a heavy smoke wood on this cook.

 5. Place the ribs meat side up in the smoker.
-Smoke until ribs turn mahagony color (approx. 2.5 hours).
+Smoke until ribs turn mahogany color (approx. 2.5 hours).
 Spritz with apple cider vinegar if necessary if ribs are getting dried out.

 6. Wrap ribs in 2 sheets of aluminum foil with butter, brown sugar, and honey.